Medical Procedure Videos and Surgery Animation

 General Medicine Animation

-Ghost Productions has helped explain surgical procedures throughout the abdominal region with 3D medical animations, medical illustrations, interactive presentations, mobile apps, LMS applications and virtual reality surgical simulations.
-Whether you need to market a revolutionary laparoscopic gastric bypass product or need to train 300 surgeons how to properly use a new fine-needle aspiration biopsy device, Ghost Productions can make the medical device animation you need.
+Ghost Productions has helped explain surgical procedures throughout the abdominal region with 3D medical animations, medical illustrations, interactive presentations, mobile apps, LMS applications, 3D animation surgery videos, and virtual reality surgical simulations.
+Whether you need to market a revolutionary laparoscopic gastric bypass product or need to train 300 surgeons how to properly use a new fine-needle aspiration biopsy device, Ghost Productions can make the medical device animation and VR surgery simulator you need.

 Pioneering Surgical and Scientific Animations

-Many surgical products can be 3D rendered into print-quality images in just a few days and fully animated medical video can be played at trade show booths and distributed world-wide via the internet.
-Surgical devices, tools, anatomy, and physiology are explained faster and better than ever before using Ghost Productions medical animation.
+Many surgical products can be 3D rendered into print-quality images in just a few days and fully animated medical video can be played at trade show booths and distributed worldwide via the internet.
+Surgical devices, tools, anatomy, and physiology are explained faster and better than ever before using Ghost Productions medical animation and medical VR videos.

 Hydrocephalus Animation Case Study